johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 > Don't use both user/user group conditions in rules and user group targeting in Intune.

 > [!NOTE]
 > If network connectivity is an issue, use Intune user group targeting **or** a local Active Directory groups.
-User/user group conditions that reference Entra Id should **only** be used in environments that have a reliable connection to Microsoft Entra ID.
+User/user group conditions that reference Microsoft Entra ID should **only** be used in environments that have a reliable connection to Microsoft Entra ID.

 ## Rules